gpoore/latex2pydata/python/README.md

  *  `loads(<string>)`

-Both of these functions takes optional arguments `schema: dict[str, str]` and `schema_missing: 'error' | 'rawstr' | 'evalany'`.
+Both of these functions takes optional arguments `schema: dict[str, str]` and `schema_missing: 'error' | 'verbatim' | 'evalany'`.
 If these are provided, they override any schema settings in the file/string metadata.

 ## Tests